hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 3. my03-BLE-LED-control.ino All this does is activate the onboard LED using BLE.
 I use the nrf-connect androd app, but any BlueTooth connectivity app should be able to turn on and off your LED.

 4. my04-BLE-LED-multi-control.ino Proud of this baby.
 It scand for BLE LED activated boards that must have "LED" in their bluetooth set local name and then one after another flashes the on board LED.
 The boards even work when fully disconnected from a computer (use a usb stick to power the boards).
 Unfortunately to test this out you need more than one board.
 I have a few Nano 33 IOT boards that have  my03-BLE-LED-control.ino running powered by a wall charger.

+5. my05-Web-server.ino Cool webserver with buttons to control the on-board LED.
+Needs to show the serial monitor to discover the local IP address.
+You must be on the same local network to view the page.
+More complex to make as a full www webpage.
+Strangely needs to be connected to a computers USB port, that should not be an issue.